Amyotrophic Lateral Sclerosis (ALS)

-Before baseball player Lou Gehrig was diagnosed in 1939, few Americans knew about Amyotrophic Lateral Sclerosis (ALS), the neurodegenerative disease which causes progressive muscle weakness and paralysis.
-People aged 60 and older have a great risk of developing the disease and men are more susceptible to it than women.
+Before baseball player Lou Gehrig was diagnosed in 1939, few Americans knew about amyotrophic lateral sclerosis (ALS), the neurodegenerative disease which causes progressive muscle weakness and paralysis.
 ALS affects about 5 per 100,000 people per year in the United States.
 In the majority of cases, there is no known cause.

-While there is no cure for ALS, patients treated at a dedicated ALS center such as the Yale Medicine ALS Program will have a better chance of living beyond the average life expectancy of three to four years due to the availability of resources and access to clinical trials.
+While there is no cure for ALS, patients treated at a dedicated ALS center such as the Yale Medicine ALS Program will have access to a range of specialists, treatments, and clinical trails.